percona/pmm/docs/faq.md

 - User name: `pmm`
 - Password: Agent ID

 PMM protects an exporter's output from unauthorized access by adding an authorization layer.
-To access an exporter you can use `pmm` as a user name and the Agent ID as a password.
+To access an exporter, you can use `pmm` as a user name and the Agent ID as a password.
 You can find the Agent ID corresponding to a given exporter by running `pmm-admin list`.

 !!! seealso alert alert-info "See also"
     [`pmm-admin list`](details/commands/pmm-admin.md#information-commands)

 ## How to provision PMM Server with non-default admin password?

-Currently there is no API available to change the `admin` password.
-If you're deploying through Docker you can use the following code snippet to change the password after starting the Docker container:
+Currently, there is no API available to change the `admin` password.
+If you're deploying through Docker, you can use the following code snippet to change the password after starting the Docker container:

 ```sh
 PMM_PASSWORD="mypassword"